Council tax discounts, exemptions and disabled relief

 Apply for disabled relief

-Empty property discounts and second homes
+Empty property / second home discounts and long-term empty charges

 - empty and unfurnished dwellings will receive 100 per cent discount for a maximum of 60 days from the date the dwelling first became empty irrespective of who owns the property